-Hearing on "Setting the Stage for the Next Farm Bill": The House Committee on Agriculture holds a hearing on the state of the American farm economy with testimony by the USDA chief economist and academics from major agriculture research institutions
+Feb.
+15, 2017 Hearing on "Setting the Stage for the Next Farm Bill": The House Committee on Agriculture held a hearing on the state of the American farm economy with testimony by the USDA chief economist and academics from major agriculture research institutions

-Hearing on the "Pros and Cons of Restricting SNAP Purchases": The House Committee on Agriculture hears the benefits and problems associated with limiting SNAP benefits with testimony by researchers from AEI, Brookings and the Food Marketing Institute
+Hearing on the "Pros and Cons of Restricting SNAP Purchases": The House Committee on Agriculture heard about limiting SNAP benefits with testimony by researchers from AEI, Brookings and the Food Marketing Institute

 Feb.
-23,2017 First Senate town hall on the Farm Bill in Kansas: Senate agriculture committee Chairman Pat Roberts leads a town hall discussion with producers in his hometown, Manahattan, Kansas
+23,2017 First Senate field hearing on the Farm Bill in Kansas: Senate agriculture committee Chairman Pat Roberts led a hearing with producers and agribusiness representatives at Kansas State University